TurboWarp/extensions/docs/TheShovel/ShovelUtils.md

 Set editing target to [Sprite1]
 ```

 Sets the selected sprite in the editor.
 You can also set your input to "Stage" to set the selected target to the backdrop.
-Evidently, does not work packaged.
+This does work packaged, however will not have a visual effect.

 ```scratch
 (get all sprites ::)
 ```

 Gets the names of all the sprites (and the stage) as a JSON array.
-This can then be parsed using other blocks in the extension, or the JSON Extension.
+This can then be parsed using the JSON Extension.

 ```scratch
 Restart project